-This Purpose is designed to protect the rights and reputation of individuals.
-Nevertheless, it appears that where a public body is discussing an employee evaluation, considering applicants for a position, or discussing the qualifications of any individual, these discussions should be held in open session to the extent that the discussion deals with issues other than the reputation, character, health, or any complaints or charges against the individual.
-An executive session called for this Purpose triggers certain rights on the part of an individual who is the subject of the discussion.
-The individual's right to choose to have this discussion in an open meeting takes precedence over the right of the public body to go into executive session.
+This purpose is designed to protect the rights and reputation of individuals.
+Nevertheless, where a public body is discussing an employee evaluation, considering applicants for a position, or discussing the qualifications of any individual, these discussions should be held in open session to the extent that the discussion deals with issues other than the reputation, character, health, or any complaints or charges against the individual.
+An executive session called for this purpose triggers certain rights for the individual who is the subject of the discussion.
+The individual has the right to be present, though he or she may choose not to attend.
+The individual who is the subject of the discussion may also choose to have the discussion in an open meeting, and that choice takes precedence over the right of the public body to go into executive session.

-While the imposition of disciplinary sanctions by a public body on an individual fits within this Purpose, this Purpose does not apply if, for example, the public body is deciding whether to lay off a large number of employees because of budgetary constraints.
+While the imposition of disciplinary sanctions by a public body on an individual fits within this purpose, this purpose does not apply if, for example, the public body is deciding whether to lay off a large number of employees because of budgetary constraints.